vEnhance/1802/src/work.typ

   1. Pick *any* parametrization $bf(r) : RR -> RR^n$ of the curve $cal(C)$,
     including specifying the start and stop times.
-    - You have some freedom in how you set the parametrization: it only matters you start and end at the right place, and trace out the exact curve $cal(C)$.
+    - As described in @sec-flex-param, you have some freedom in how you set the parametrization: it only matters you start and end at the right place, and trace out the exact curve $cal(C)$.
       So you should pick a parametrization that makes your calculation easier.